-If you have property damage, our team can review your policy and help you understand your options.
+If you have property damage, our team can review your policy and help you understand your options through your own insurance company.
 We can explain your coverage and determine if you have exclusions or other concerns.
 We can also learn what coverage you have available based on the specific facts of your case.

 Our team can also review a denial letter from your insurer and help you understand why they refuse to pay the claim.
-We could determine the next steps we can take on your behalf to fight a denial, as well.
+We could also determine the next steps we can take on your behalf to fight a denial.
 We often challenge insurance coverage denials for our clients.

 What if I Do Not Know Who Vandalized My Home?

 Sometimes, someone breaks into or vandalizes a home or business and gets away with it.
 The police investigating the incident do not have any suspects and make no arrests.
 This makes it impossible to hold the thief or vandal responsible criminally or in a civil case.
 However, your homeowners' insurance should cover the losses up to policy limits.